Alex-AIMS/nz-addresses/README.md

 **Expected results:**
 - 2,301/2,320 suburbs with centroids (99.2%)
 - 19 edge cases without centroids (sounds, hills, very small areas)

+---

+**That's it!** Your service is now fully loaded and ready to use.
+Visit http://localhost:8080/swagger to test the API.

 ## Project Structure